svlada/svlada.github.io/hire-me/index.md

 date: 2015-01-01
 ---

 Need a team of dedicated software developers?
-Please [contact me](mailto:svlada@gmail.com) to discuss further.
+Send an [email](mailto:svlada@gmail.com) to discuss further.

-We are building simple and well tested solutions that works, together, with your team.
+We are building simple and well tested solutions that work, together, with your team.

 **Services**

-- Designing event-driven micro service solutions.
+- Designing event-driven microservice systems.
 - Maintenance of legacy systems.
-- HL7 integration work.
 - Development of custom HIPAA compliant web applications.

 **Technological Expertise**